Updated April 2026

 What is agreed value and why does it matter?

-Who provides prestige car insurance in New Zealand?
+Who provides prestige car insurance in Australia?

 Does prestige car insurance cover manufacturer parts?